Four Sons and a Farm

 How parents planned for their children’s future

-Still in their 40s, Jim and Lois, who have four children, had some major decisions to make to secure their future as well as that of their children.
+Still in their 40s, Jim and Lois, who have four children, had some major decisions to make to secure their future as well as their children’s.

 Their immediate concern was to do something about their home which was in need of significant repairs.
-Then they had to figure out how to expand their land base to support their farming aspirations as well as those of four sons who were keen to farm.
+Then, they had to figure out how to expand their land base to support their farming aspirations as well as those of four sons who were all keen to farm.

 For the first time in at least two generations, the family had a healthy balance sheet.

 To Buy or Lease Farmland?

 Jim’s father was what you would call “old school”.
 He was proud of his land and held onto it no matter the costs.
 Having grown up with that mindset, Jim and Lois were conflicted.
 To stay in farming, they would have to grow their land base but for their peace of mind and their children’s futures, they also had to reduce their debt.